-4.28 Overall the policy performs positively in relation to the SA objectives, bringing particular strong positive benefits in relation to sustaining the vitality and viability of the towns and villages and improving access to local services (SA objectives 3 and 7).
+4.27 Overall the policy performs positively in relation to the SA objectives, bringing particular strong positive benefits in relation to sustaining the vitality and viability of the towns and villages, improving access to local services and benefiting local health and well-being (SA objectives 3, 7 and 10).
 Other positive benefits are identified in relation to providing local services and reducing the need to travel, contributing to the sense of community belonging and identity through the protection of buildings which can be used for community uses (SA objectives 11, 16, 19 and 20).
 No adverse effects are identified.

-Table 4.2: Summary of SA scores for Protected Community Facilities
+Table 4.2: Summary of SA scores for Protected Social and Community Facilities